 English studies prepares students for careers in law, professional, technical, and creative writing, editing, publishing, library science, researching, administration, intelligence and military analysis, public relations, the film and popular culture industry, as well as teaching English both in the U.S. and abroad.

 The English curriculum exposes students to the full breadth of English studies - from linguistics to creative writing, from Shakespeare to digital media and film.
-After completing the English core of literature, linguistics, writing, and literary theory, students choose their own path through advanced courses in literature and film, creative or professional writing and rhetoric, or linguistics and English for Speakers of Other Languages.
+Students choose their own path through advanced courses in

 English graduates have a wide array of career choices.
 Some of these include:

 - Military/Intelligence analysis